authelia/authelia/docs/configuration/identity-providers/oidc.md

 {: .label .label-config .label-green }
 </div>

 The maximum lifetime of an ID token.
+For more information read these docs about [token lifespan].

 ### refresh_token_lifespan
 <div markdown="1">